michaelwinch/CdkEcsFargateTemplate/README.md

     2. `Amazon.CDK.AWS.ECS`
     3. `dotnet paket install`
 2. Implement the CDK stack
-    1. The code is fairly self explanatory, refer to the CDK documentation for details on how to customise things like CPU / memory usage
+    1. The code is fairly self-explanatory, refer to the CDK documentation for details on how to customise things like CPU / memory usage
-3. Move customise the `cdk.json` file to support the new file structure
+3. Customise the `cdk.json` file to support the new file structure
     1. `mv cdk/cdk.json .`
     2. Edit the file, set `app` to the correct file path of the CDK project
 4. Deploy the stack
     1. `cdk deploy`
 5. Destroy the stack
     1. `cdk destroy`
-    2. Useful in case you notice an issue in the stack e.g. wrong name or if the stack is for a one off task
+    2. Useful in case you notice an issue in the stack e.g. wrong name or if the stack is for a one-off task

 You should now be able to see the new resources in the AWS console.
 Next we'll push the docker image to the new ECR repo.
 These commands are available in the AWS console if you select a repo and click on 'View push commands'.